 Grand Challenges Canada innovators offer resources, ideas, affordable solutions for low-resource countries in need of pandemic essentials: medical oxygen, ventilators, masks, more.

 In the past decade, the innovations received GCC support in several forms, including over $19 million provided by the Government of Canada, based on the criteria of “bold ideas with big impact” in global health.
-These project now offer critical resources, ideas and solutions for low-resource countries struggling to meet an acute need for affordable, locally-sourced products and services, most urgently:
+These projects now offer critical resources, ideas, and solutions for low-resource countries struggling to meet an acute need for affordable, locally-sourced products and services, most urgently:

 - Local manufacturing of personal protective equipment for health care workers